andrewwang247/radix-tree/README.md

 ### Deletion

 To remove keys from the tree, use `erase`.
-It removes a single key from the tree.
-If `is_prefix` is set with `Trie::PREFIX_FLAG`, it erases all keys that match the prefix.
+The `erase_prefix` erases all keys that match the prefix.
 To reset the entire tree, simply call `clear`.
-Both `erase` and `clear` are idempotent.
+Both `erase` variants and `clear` are idempotent.

 ### Iteration